BIOLOGICAL FILTERS FOR AQUACULTURE

 Biological Contactors)

-attached to the surface of the disk is alternately exposed to air and then
+the biofilm attached to the surface of the disk is alternately exposed to air

 aquaculture that uses compressed air or pumped water to drive a paddle wheel in